Updated: November 23, 2023 - 11 min read

 What’s the difference between leadership and management?

-General / Personal / Basic Questions
+General / personal / basic questions

-PM interviews are still just regular job interviews at heart, and sometimes the simplest questions are the most important.
+Product Manager interviews are still just regular job interviews at heart, and sometimes the simplest questions are the most important.
 So don’t neglect to prepare your answers for the more run-of-the-mill questions.

 Why should we hire you?